threefoldtech/TFGRID/wiki/main/consensus3_mechanism/consensus3.md

 # Consensus Engine

-On TFGrid 3.0 ThreeFold has implemented a consensus engine using Polkadot/Substrate technology.
+On TFGrid 3.0 ThreeFold has implemented a consensus engine using Polkadot/Substrate blockchain technology.

 This is a powerful blockchain construct which allows us to run our TFGrid and maintain consensus on global scale.